 Carter Long thinks content created by people with disabilities for the Internet may satisfy this appetite.
 “The success of The Specials in the UK or shows like My Gimpy Life stateside are similarly invigorating the genre, infusing disability-themed content with new energy, new ideas not bound by the misunderstood conventions ‘mainstream’ media still seems very limited by,” says Carter Long, who has cerebral palsy.
 “It is very refreshing.
 And the next wave, I think.”
 The Specials bills itself as a docudrama following the life of students with learning disabilities and My Gimpy Life is paraplegic actor Teal Sherer’s Web series.

 “My Gimpy Life has all these great disability themes,” says NEW MOBILITY blogger and columnist Tiffiny Carlson.
-“And as we know, [being a wheelchair user] she probably wouldn’t be able to get that leading role on TV, so it’s great she has a platform where she can show her skills.”
+“And as we know,

 And it’s the same with Zach Anner, says Carlson.
 He lost his show on the Oprah Network and has gone back to the Internet with Riding Shotgun with Zach Anner, returning to the medium that launched him in the first place — and which is where Carlson hopes he stays.
 “I’ve seen some of his older stuff with his troupe, before he went all vanilla and did the Oprah show.
 Now he’s back to being edgy on his YouTube channel.
 He’s rated R, and it’s funny — just him and his friends goofing off.
 I’m a big fan.”